-There are several different levels of skill and experience within the chamber orchestra, and each section in the chamber includes a coach.
+There are several different levels of skill and experience within the string chamber orchestra, and each section includes a coach.

 Coaches provide support, whether it is tuning, training on a specific technique, providing help to interpret a difficult segment of a piece, or providing motivation.

 This provides many more opportunities to learn for each of the students in the orchestra, peer leadership opportunities for our more experienced members, and a greater overall experience for learning and loving music.

 Music Director and Conductor